RomeyChristo/Fingerspelling-Sign-Language-Tutor/README.md

 ## Installation
-1. Click on the setup file.
+1. Open the file with the extracted contents.
+Click on the setup file.
 2. Accept the license agreement.
 3. Choose an installation folder and click next.
 4. Tick the box if a desktop shortcut is needed and click Next.